xqtbox/Text-Pairs-Relation-Classification/README.md

 1. Can choose to **train** the model directly or **restore** the model from checkpoint in `train_cnn.py`.
 2. Add `test_cnn.py`, the **model test code**.
 3. Add other useful data preprocess functions in `data_helpers.py`.
-4. Use `logging` for helping recording the whole info(including parameters display, model training info and etc).
+4. Use `logging` for helping recording the whole info(including parameters display, model training info, etc.).

 ## References